openstack-archive/instack-undercloud/doc/source/baremetal-setup.rst

 * 4GB memory
 * 60GB free disk space

-The undercloud machine needs to run RHEL 7.1 x86_64, which is discussed more below.
+The undercloud machine needs to run RHEL 7.1 x86_64 or CentOS 7 x86_64,
+which is discussed more below.

 Preparing the Baremetal Environment
 -----------------------------------